Getting started with MATLAB

 Saving this code in a file example.m in the current folder and issuing example at the MATLAB prompt produces the following output.

 The objective function value is the same (about 936.0) as in the AMPL example.
 However, even though we solved the same problem, things went quite differently behind the scenes in these two examples; as we will see in Section Derivatives, AMPL provides derivatives to Knitro automatically, whereas in MATLAB the user must do it manually.
 Since we did not provide these derivatives, Knitro had to approximate them.
-Note that with AMPL, only 9 function evaluations took place, whereas there were 44 in the MATLAB example (extra function evaluations were needed to approximate the first derivatives).
+Note that with AMPL, there were 0 function evaluations.
+This is because the model only has linear and quadratic structure and AMPL is able to provide all this structural information directly to Knitro so that Knitro does not callback to AMPL for any evaluations.
+If there were more general nonlinear structure in the model, then Knitro would callback to AMPL to get these evaluations as well as the evaluations of their derivatives.
+The MATLAB interface does not currently provide quadratic structure to Knitro, so 32 function evaluations are needed in the MATLAB example (extra function evaluations were needed to approximate the first derivatives).
 On a large problem, this could have made a very significant difference in performance.

 More examples are provided in the